gauss5930/KoRAE/README.md

 ## Setup

-This repository mainly uses SFTTrainer and DPOTrainer provided by HuggingFace🤗 TRL.
+This repository mainly uses Transformers and TRL provided by HuggingFace🤗.
 Please keep in mind!
 In addition, Flash Attention 2 and LoRA are used for the Parameter Efficient Fine Tuning(PEFT).

 ```